-Foreign students studying in the USA have to hold a valid student visa.
-This means among the many things you will need to plan, research and organise, you will have to make an application to US immigration authorities for permission to travel to the US and remain there while you study.
+To study in the US as a foreign national, in most cases you’ll need to hold a valid student visa.
+This means that among the many things you will need to plan, research and organize, you will have to make an application to the US immigration authorities for permission to travel to the US to be able to study.

 The F-1 visa is the main visa category for non-US nationals to undertake academic study in the United States.
 Students undertaking study that is vocational in nature, for example, foreign medical graduates seeking to pursue postsecondary medical education or training, should apply for an M-1 student visa USA.
 The F-1 visa is for those wanting to undertake academic study, rather than vocational training.